 Have all documentation ready such as the mileage log (also known as logbook) which is a record of your business travel for the entire year and receipts for all vehicle expense deductions, if applicable.

 3. Calculate your eligible deductions

-If you use the cents per kilometre method, simply multiply your eligible business kilometres by the CRA rates.
-If you use the vehicle expenses method, this is computed as - (Business kilometres / total kilometres for the year) X Total motor vehicle expenses = Motor Vehicle Expense Deduction.
+When using the vehicle expenses method, this is computed as - (Business kilometres / total kilometres for the year) X Total motor vehicle expenses = Motor Vehicle Expense Deduction.

 4. Fill out the form